Screw

 A screw is an externally helical threaded fastener capable of being tightened or released by a twisting force (torque) to the head.
 The most common use of screws is to hold objects together and there are many forms for a variety of materials.
 Screws might be inserted into holes in assembled parts or a screw may form its own thread.
-The difference between a screw and a bolt is that the latter is designed to be tightened or released by torquing a nut.

 The screw head on one end has a slot or other feature that commonly requires a tool to transfer the twisting force.
 Common tools for driving screws include screwdrivers, spanners, wrenches, coins and hex keys.
 The head is usually larger than the body, which provides a bearing surface and keeps the screw from being driven deeper than its length; an exception being the set screw (aka grub screw).
 The cylindrical portion of the screw from the underside of the head to the tip is called the shank; it may be fully or partially threaded with the distance between each thread called the pitch.

 Most screws are tightened by clockwise rotation, which is called a right-hand thread.
 Screws with a left-hand thread are used in exceptional cases, such as where the screw will be subject to counterclockwise torque, which would tend to loosen a right-hand screw.
 For this reason, the left-side pedal of a bicycle has a left-hand thread.

 The screw mechanism is one of the six classical simple machines defined by Renaissance scientists.